sjara/jaraviewer/doc/coding_style.md

 Docstrings
 ----------

 Docstrings for functions and classes should be compatible with Sphinx so that ReadTheDocs documentation can be created automatically.
-See Sphinx Napoleon.
+See [Sphinx Napoleon] (https://sphinxcontrib-napoleon.readthedocs.org).

 Python3 Compatibility
 ---------------------

-1. Don't do this:
+-  Print statements:
+   - This is ok: `print 'Num = {0}'.format(number)`

-`   print 'Num = %d' % number`
+   - Avoid this: `print 'Num = %d' % number`

-Instead, do this:

-`   print 'Num = {0}'.format(number)`

 PEP8 standards